Crystalnix/lavg-metric/README.md

 # lavg-metric
-The metric for AWS CloudWatch
+The Load Average metric for AWS CloudWatch